-By the time this interview is published the situation may well have changed significantly, so it’s not easy to say.
-At the time of writing (late January) the possibility of forming a lasting coalition government looks unlikely, although I suspect that something temporary may be cobbled together at the last minute to save face.
-This feels like a transitionary phase in many ways.
-My hope was that the December elections would usher in a new generation of politicians and help sweep away the old guard – of both persuasions.
+JASON WEBSTER: This feels like a transitionary phase in many ways.
+My hope was that the elections would usher in a new generation of politicians and help sweep away the old guard – of both persuasions.
 That only happened partially, and so now we are in an almost Italian-style tangle, with everyone jostling for position, their eyes focussed on winning votes at future elections.
 In this kind of environment political groupings can disappear overnight if they play their hand wrong (look at UPyD and what has almost happened to IU), so everyone seems to be concerned far more about their own survival than the greater interests of the country.
 Perhaps a more important question is how things might develop politically if there is a renewed economic slump, as some are predicting.
 My fear is that extremist views would become increasingly popular.

-2. Does this tie in with your latest novel, ‘A Body in Barcelona’?
+Does this tie in with your novel, ‘A Body in Barcelona’?

-3. Could you tell us about your latest e-book, ‘Spanish Ways: Exploration of an enchanted land’?
+Please tell us something about your e-book, ‘Spanish Ways: Exploration of an enchanted land’…

 Yes, the printed book can and will survive.
 I know more and more people who are ditching their ebook readers and going back to proper books.
 Personally I’ve stuck with the printed word all along, despite having published a couple of ebooks now.
 This is not an article of faith or a ‘position’ I’m taking, simply an observation that screens are ubiquitous today, filling our world and minds with fairly low-quality noise.
 Books provide oases where we can find some degree of silence; they have the ability to produce a space within us where we can begin to hear our own inner, quieter voices – the ones that tend to get drowned out in all the hullabaloo.
 Which is probably why novels, particularly, are tending to get longer these days.
 Paradoxically, I find the more I turn screens off the more aware I am of what’s really going on in the world.
 As a catchphrase you might express the idea as: ‘Switch off and tune in.’